 It is pretty amazing that a simple chemical like vinegar could have the benefits of three different classes of diabetes drugs, and all for a few cents a dose!

 Vinegar increases insulin sensitivity.
 This is good news for both Type 2 and Type 1, especially for lowering postprandial glucose.
-A study by Arizona State University found that individuals with type 2 diabetes consuming vinegar at bedtime had reduced the fasting glucose concentration in the morning.
+A study from the Arizona State University found that individuals with type 2 diabetes consuming vinegar at bedtime had reduced the fasting glucose concentration in the morning.

 These indicate that apple cider vinegar helps to overcome insulin resistance by improving the way in which the liver and muscles absorb sugar from the blood.
 These findings show that apple cider vinegar has the potential to help regulate your blood glucose levels.